 Only owners of a skip can apply for a licence so in most cases the licence is obtained by the skip hire company.
 A licence covers a 28 day period.

 If you are a member of the public looking to hire a skip you will need to contact a skip hire company.
 Whilst the skip hire company is responsible for obtaining the correct licence you should ensure that this has been done and that the licence covers the period of time you have hired the skip for.

 The process for placing a skip on the public highway is as follows:

 - Complete and return a skip licence application form

 - Include a current copy of your public liability insurance cover, which must be for a minimum of £5 million

 - The administration fee* for a new 28 day licence is £50, a renewal licence is £40 and a licence applied for retrospectively costs £100

-- You must include telephone contact details so that you can be contacted by phone in order that payment can be taken by credit or debit card
+- You must include telephone contact details.
+You will be contacted by phone in order that payment can be taken by credit or debit card.

 - On receipt of the completed application and the required payment a Highways Inspector will check the proposed location for the skip

 - The licence is subsequently returned to the applicant, "permission granted" or "not granted" as appropriate